 DAY 1.
-On your arrival to Split Airport, you’ll be greeted by your driver and taken to the port of Split to continue your 50-minute journey to the Island of Brač, arriving in the major town of Supetar and your accommodation.
-Welcome dinner and briefing followed by an evening stroll through the old town to acquaint yourself with the local scene.
+On your arrival to Split Airport, you’ll be greeted by your driver and taken to the port of Split to continue your 50-minute journey to the Island of Brač, arriving in the major town of Supetar and your nearby accommodation for the night.
+Welcome dinner and briefing followed by an evening stroll.
+ACCOMMODATION: Skrip/Pučišća

 DAY 3.
 A free morning in peaceful Pučišća.
-At 10.00am after a late breakfast we’ll take an escorted tour of the village, so much to see in this delightful and pristine old town of white stone and then we’ll drive to the village of Bol on the southern side of the island via Pražnice and Gorni Humac on the heights of inland Brač.
-We’ll explore these villages before heading south.
-The 15th century Renaissance sculptor Niccolo Fiorentino influenced many of the religious works of stone and the famous Juraj Dalmatinac (George of Dalmatia) made an exquisite stone triptych in the chapel of Our Lady of Attendance in Gorni Humac.
-Arrival into Bol will be late afternoon.
-Here we’ll settle into our accommodation.
-Dinner and wine tasting at one of Dalmatia’s prestigious wineries and a free evening in Bol to wander the exquisite walk by the seaside.
+At 10.00am after a late breakfast we’ll take an escorted tour of the village, so much to see in this delightful and pristine old town of white stone and then we’ll drive to the village of Bol on the southern side of the island via Pražnice and Gornji Humac on the heights of inland Brač.
+We’ll explore these villages and have a traditional lunch in an almost forgotten village.
+The 15th century Renaissance sculptor Niccolo Fiorentino influenced many of the religious works of stone and the famous Juraj Dalmatinac (George of Dalmatia) made an exquisite stone triptych in the chapel of Our Lady of Attendance in Gornji Humac.
+ACCOMMODATION: Škrip/Pučišća

 DAY 4.
 After breakfast we’ll take a guided walk through the old town and after lunch we’ll sail west along the coastline past the world-famous Golden Horn Beach to Blaca Bay.
 From here we’ll walk up the 2 km track to the Blaca Hermitage, where monks in the 15th century fled to the island from the mainland to escape plundering Turks and Venetians.
 Here they lived and worked, carving reliefs in the stone.
 This is always a highlight to so many of my guests.
-From here we’ll return to Bol late afternoon.
-Dinner at a seaside restaurant.
+From here we’ll continue sailing along the coastline to Smrka Bay where we’ll be warmly greeted by the Tomas family at their 300 year old family home, located right on the sea.
+Take a swim in the most amazing azure waters and get ready to enjoy their hospitality and a feast you will long remember!
+Sail back to Bol and enjoy an evening stroll before bedtime.
 Free evening in Bol.
+ACCOMMODATION: Bol

 DAY 7.
 Split – Free day in Split.
-In the evening, our farewell dinner will be organized in the old town in one of my favourite restaurants that have sprung up in recent years since Split’s gastronomic scene has exploded in this city of divine hospitality and ambiance.
+In the evening, our farewell dinner will be organised in the old town in one of my favourite restaurants that have sprung up in recent years since Split’s gastronomic scene has exploded in this city of divine hospitality and ambience.